-Step 1: Follow the recipe to a “T”, the way she told you, showed you how and wrote it down for you (at least half a million times, I swear!).
+Step 1: Follow the recipe for biscuits to a “T”, the way she told you, showed you how and wrote it down for you (at least half a million times, I swear!).

 Step 2: Try your hardest to make sure to do everything the same way she did.

 Finally, Step 3: FAIL!!

 HAHA!
 This is how my every attempt at making my mother’s perfect, light, fluffy, mouth-watering biscuits has always turned out.
 Of course, they don’t teach you this stuff in school!
 Home-Ec never saw anything like my mother, coming or going, OR her biscuit making abilities.